To5BG/license-plate-recognizer/README.md

 ## How to run

-Simply run the provided `evaluator.sh` script, which finds a video to be tested, outputs a csv file containing all final predictions, and are evaluated over the `evaluation.py` script.
+Simply run the provided `evaluator.sh` script, which finds a video to be tested, outputs a CSV file containing all final predictions, and are evaluated over the `evaluation.py` script.
 The `evaluator_that_works.sh` is just a slightly modified version of the original evaluator that excludes some results for the test video find operation, specifically the git, cache, venv, and pytest folders and files.
+If the evaluator scripts do not work, then delete files or restructure the project such that the find operation finds only a single match in the project directory tree.
+The regex that is used for the default (`'*test*'`).